visipedia/inat_comp/2018/README.md

 The submission format for the Kaggle competition is a csv file with the following format:
 ```
 id,predicted
-12345,0
+12345,0 78 23
-67890,83
+67890,83 13 42
 ```
 The `id` column corresponds to the test image id.
-The `predicted` column corresponds to the predicted category ids.
+The `predicted` column corresponds to 3 category ids, separated by spaces.
 You should have one row for each test image.
+Please sort your predictions from most confident to least, from left to right, this will allow us to study top-1, top-2, and top-3 accuracy.

 ## Terms of Use